MatijaSi/Welmish-Woundikins/README.md

 ### Installation:
 You will need to have one of the newer versions of Ruby installed and maybe the curses gem.
 Put all files into one directory.
 Then run in terminal: ruby main.rb It should work on Linux (and other *nixes), however if it doesn't, make sure you have ncurses installed.
-If you have Windosws, good luck (maybe try cygwin?).
+If you have Windows, good luck (maybe try cygwin?).
 It was only tested on linux.

 ### Controls:
 Nethack keys to move and attack, for up-left move/attack you can use either y or z.